vishwakarma09/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 # ChatScript Debugging Manual
 © Bruce Wilcox, mailto:gowilcox@gmail.com www.brilligunderstanding.com<br>
-<br>Revision 11/29/2017 cs7.71
+<br>Revision 1/31/2018 cs8.0

 You've written script.
 It doesn't work.
 Now what?
 Now you need to debug it, fix it, and recompile it.
 Debugging is mostly a matter of tracing what the system does testpaand finding out where it doesn't do what you expected.

-Debugging mostly done by issuing commands to the engine, as opposed to chatting.
+If you dont have Windows, then debugging mostly done by issuing debug commands to the engine, as opposed to chatting.
+If you have windows, you can run your program under ChatScriptIDE to debug it interactively.
+See the ChatScript-Debugger manual.

 If the system detects bugs during execution, they go into `TMP/bugs.txt` You can erase the entire contents of the TMP directory any time you want to.
 But odds are this is not your problem.